zwaldowski/VillainousStyle/README.md

  * VSSolidBorderStyle - Draws a border around the current shape with a solid color
  * VSBevelBorderStyle - Draws a beveled edge border for a 3D effect around the current shape
  * VSFourBorderStyle - Draws a border around the current shape with four colors, one for each edge
+ * VSHighlightBorderStyle - Draws a highlighted border around the current shape
+ * VSLinearGradientBorderStyle - Draws a border around the current shape using a linear cradient
 * Shadows
  * VSShadowStyle - Draws a shadow behind content with a given color, blur, and offset
  * VSInnerShadowStyle - Draws a shadow inside the content with a given color, blur, and offset